-Special planetary events coming up in June 2013:
+Special sky events coming up in late July and early August 2014:

 What do we mean by visible planet?
 By visible planet, we mean any solar system planet that is easily visible without an optical aid and that has been watched by our ancestors since time immemorial.
 In their outward order from the sun, the five visible planets are Mercury, Venus, Mars, Jupiter and Saturn.
 These planets are visible in our sky because their disks reflect sunlight, and these relatively nearby worlds tend to shine with a steadier light than the distant, twinkling stars.
 They tend to be bright!
 You can spot them, and come to know them as faithful friends, if you try.